|

 for several programming languages, which serve as a starting point for

 the development of interactive applications.
-They are basically extensions to the existing TUIO 1.0 clients that also handle TUIO blobs, and include a SceneBlob class that simplifies object tracking and analysis.
+They are basically extensions of the TUIO 1.1 clients that also handle TUIO blobs, and include a SceneBlob class that simplifies object tracking and analysis.
 Example clients

-a proper WDM driver, such as USB, USB2, FireWire and DV cameras.
-The Scene 1.0.2 binaries download also includes a video file for testing the program (thanks Rui Penha).
-Application Handling Before starting the Scene application make sure you have a supported camera connected to your system, or an existing video defined in the XML Configuration file.
+are available for the languages Java and Processing, see the downloads section.
+Existing TUIO clients may also be used with Scene.
+Application Handling Before starting the Scene application make sure you have a supported camera connected to your system, or an existing video defined in the XML Configuration file (in the Windows version).
 When running, the application GUI shows three video windows: the source image, the background model image, and a binary image with the tracked object blobs.
-A group of option buttons below the source video window indicate whether to draw the center of mass position, the blob bounding box and the blob session ID in the source and tracking video windows.
-Below the tracking video window there are two sliders that adjust the minimum and maximum areas of the detected blobs, relative to the video image size.
-The Source menu allows the user to select a connected camera or a video file as the image input for Scene.
-When a camera is selected the item 'Camera Options' is enabled.
-Selecting this option, or pressing 'Ctrl-O', shows a system dialog that allows the adjustment of the available camera parameters.
-The Model menu allows the user to select one of the five background models implemented at present.
-Pressing 'Ctrl-T' selects the training option, which sets the background model to the current source image.
-When a model is selected, its name and a group of sliders that allow the configuration of its parameters appear in the lower right quadrant of the GUI.
-A more detailed description of the models and their parameters can be found in the BG Models section.
-In releases prior to Scene 1.0.2 the camera options can be modified by selecting
+A group of option buttons below the source video window determine whether to draw the center of mass positions, the blob bounding boxes, and the blob session IDs in the source and tracking video windows.
+Below the tracking video window there are two sliders that adjust the minimum and maximum areas of the extracted blobs, relative to the video image size.
+Two other sliders set the number of dilations and erosions performed on the blobs during post processing.
+Under Windows, the Source menu allows the user to select a connected camera or a video file as the image input for Scene.
+When a camera is selected in the Windows version, the item 'Camera Options' is enabled.
+Choosing this option, or pressing 'Ctrl-O', shows a system dialog that allows the adjustment of the available camera parameters.
+Under Linux and MacOS X only camera capture is supported, and the overall camera settings are configured within the Scene.xml configuration file (see below).
+The Model menu allows the user to select one of the five available background

 to port 3333 on localhost (127.0.0.1).
 You can change this setting